cstruter/MovieDb/readme.md

 in a solution.
 (I am not awfully sure that this is quite the best marriage of scripts, but interesting nonetheless).

+The script currently makes use of the [OMDB API](http://www.omdbapi.com/).

 **Note:
 The app uses Facebook for Authentication, so you will need to register an app on http://developers.facebook.com**